anthony-broderick/vlsi-testing/README.md

 Take a netlist describing a combinational circuit and perform fault collapsing, list fault classes, simulate the circuit, and generate tests using PODEM.

 ## How to run
-Run main.py and follow the prompts listed in the terminal.
+Enter 'make run' in terminal and follow the prompts listed in the terminal.
 On run, the following interactive menu will be presented:

     [0] Read the input net-list
     [1] Perform fault collapsing